giscafer/laoui-bootstrap/doc/pages/components/datepicker/datepicker.md

 * `month` - In this mode you can select a month within a selected year.
 * `year` - In this mode you are presented with a range of years (20 by default).

-### uib-datepicker settings
+### ui-datepicker settings

 * `ng-model`
   <small class="badge">$</small>
   <i class="glyphicon glyphicon-eye-open"></i> -
   The date object.
 Must be a Javascript `Date` object.
-You may use the `uibDateParser` service to assist in string-to-object conversion.
+You may use the `uiDateParser` service to assist in string-to-object conversion.

 * `ng-model-options`
   <small class="badge">$</small>